airbnb/javascript/README.md

     var superPower = new SuperPower();
     ```

   - Use additional `var` declarations for multiple variables and declare each variable on a newline.
-This is useful when reordering variables and avoiding simple syntax mistakes.
+This is useful when reordering variables and avoiding simple syntax mistakesi
+  *RMW: yay!
+Although if there is push back, then it's ok as long as
+the vars aren't being initialized*

     ```javascript
     // bad